 Most of us can remember being new hires at some point in our professional careers.
 Despite having the experience and or qualifications required for our new position, there’s still a bit of apprehension when one finds him or herself in this situation.
 It’s important for an organization to assist new hires in gaining confidence as this can certainly have an impact on a customer’s experience.
 Here are three tasks that I call the I. E. E. method of helping new hires be successful.

 I = Indoctrination

-I = Indoctrination – In order to get a new employee off on the right foot, I think it’s necessary to indoctrinate the person into the culture of the company.
-This should include the company history, core values, the present company goals and how their position fits into the company reaching it’s goals.
-If possible, arrange for departmental managers to speak with the new employee on the services their respective departments provide to the organization.
+In order to get a new employee off on the right foot, I think it’s necessary to indoctrinate the person into the culture of the company.
+This should include the company history, core values, the present company goals, and how their position fits into the company reaching its goals.
+If possible, arrange for departmental managers to speak with the new employee about the services their respective departments provide to the organization.
 Allow for the new employee to spend time in each department (where possible) to get the “big picture” perspective of the organization.

 A new employee is dependent upon an organization for assistance in successfully performing the duties for which they were hired.
 Use the I.E.E. method to ensure they get off to a good start!
 Your customer is depending upon it!